42Curriculum/ft_webserv/README.md

 - [x] setup the server_names or not
 - [x] The first server for a host:port will be the default for this host:port (meaning it will answer to all request that doesn't belong to the other server)
 - [x] setup default error pages
-- [ ] limit client body size
+- [x] limit client body size
-- [ ] setup routes with one or multiple of the following rules/configuration (routes won't be using regexp):

 ## Bonus part

 ## Dependencies
 * A C language compiler most codmmon would be GCC or Clang.
 * These were written to run on Unix based systems, it would likely work on a windows machine too but is currently untested.

 ## Installation

 ## Usage

 ## Testing

 ## Future
 - [x] handle multiple servers with multiple clients
 - [x] handle "Transport Endpoint is not connected" issue
 - [x] add read and write in server
 - [x] setup server_names
-- [ ] default parameters
+- [x] default parameters
 ## Mechanics

 ## Credits

 Some frameworks and libraries that were helpful with testing.

 ## Disclaimer